google/exposure-notifications-server/docs/getting-started/downloading-export-batches-keys.md

 to consume.
 The index file contains relative path names for available archives.
 A client is typically given two configuration items for pointing at a server.

-Mobile app developers are strongly encouraged to make these two values remotly configurable so that they can be changed without requiring an application update.
+Mobile app developers are strongly encouraged to make these two values remotely configurable so that they can be changed without requiring an application update.